NFL great Jim Brown sought solutions in a lifetime devoted to activism

 It triggered a tense argument between Cavett and Maddox that ended with the governor storming off the set while Brown sat back and bemusedly watched the fireworks he had set off.

-Whether on screen or on gridiron, Brown knew how to deliver good theatre.
+Whether on screen or on gridiron, Brown knew how to deliver good theater.
 Nobody, however, would mistake him as simply an entertainer.

 “I think you have to do many things and enjoy quality of life,” Brown said in a 1999 interview on ESPN.
 “And most of all, put something back into this society that put something in you.”